• Academic Technology

 • Foregoing native features and instead supporting integration with existing video vendors and platforms.

-Even with adequate time and funding available, there is no guarantee that any new video solution will be well received by the market.
+Even with adequate time and funding available, there is no guarantee that any new video content management system will be well received by the market.
 Which is why, while many LMS and CMS vendors have begun to explore first-party video capabilities, virtually every system still maintains tight integrations with today’s video platforms.

 Is Your Organization’s Solution for Sharing Video Content Coming Up Short?